Jerry Estrada: Professional wrestling career

+EMLL/CMLL (1978–1992)

-After his initial training under Alberto Moras and Herodes, he would receive further training, early in his career by Rafael Salamanca, Gran Cochisse, Gori Medina Enrique Llanes, Ringo Mendoza, and Alfonso Dantés.
+After his initial training under Alberto Moras and Herodes, he received further training early in his career by Rafael Salamanca, Gran Cochisse, Gori Medina Enrique Llanes, Ringo Mendoza and Alfonso Dantés.
 In an interview with Estrada from around his 2003 retirement, he revealed that he briefly wrestled under a masked identity, using either the name "Guardián Blanco" ("White Guardian") or "Halcón Blanco" ("White Falcon").
 After unmasking, Estrada began working under the name Jerry Estrada, the only name he has used since 1978.
 He slowly developed a "rock and roll" style in-ring character, inspired by various early to mid-1980s bands.
-Where most wrestlers at the time wore more traditional wrestling tights and trunks Estrada opted to wear black or dark colored spandex with bright colored tassels and bandanas, similar to the onstage outfit worn by glam rockers such as Twisted Sister frontman Dee Snider.
-Ricardo Vega, a magazine publisher, coined the nickname "El Puma" for Estrada, a nickname Estrada had throughout his career.
-It led Estrada to sporadically walk to the ring with a living Puma.
+Most wrestlers at the time wore more traditional wrestling tights and trunks, but Estrada opted to wear black or dark colored spandex with bright colored tassels and bandanas, similar to the onstage outfit worn by glam rockers such as Twisted Sister frontman Dee Snider.
+Ricardo Vega, a magazine publisher, coined the nickname "El Puma" for Estrada, a nickname he used throughout his career.
+It led Estrada to sporadically walk to the ring with a living puma.

-EMLL/CMLL (1978–1992)

-It was not long after making his in-ring debut that Jerry Estrada began working regularly for Empresa Mexicana de Lucha Libre (EMLL), the world's oldest and one of Mexico's largest wrestling promotions.

-The company decided to make Estrada the next Mexican National Middleweight Champion, which happened on March 4, 1984, when he defeated Ultraman.
-Over the subsequent 273 days, he successfully defended the championship against Águila Solitaria, Cachorro Mendoza, Atlantis, and Mogur.
-Estrada was slated to wrestle at the EMLL 52nd Anniversary Show on September 20, but it was canceled due to the Mexico City earthquake the day before.
-On November 30, 1984, Atlantis defeated Jerry Estrada to win the Mexican National Middleweight Championship.

-In 1986 EMLL decided to team Estrada up with Pirata Morgan and Hombre Bala to form a trio known as Los Bucaneros ("The Buccaneers") as part of its emerging Trios division.
-For his stint with Los Bucaneros, Estrada had his hair cut short and began wrestling wearing a faux eyepatch as part of the Pirate image.
-Los Bucaneros went on to defeat the trio of Kiss, Ringo Mendoza, and Rayo de Jalisco Jr. to win the Mexican National Trios Championship on August 30, 1987.
-Their reign ended when Los Destructores ("The Destroyers"; Tony Arce, Emilio Charles Jr., and Vulcano) were chosen by EMLL to become the next champions, taking the titles on January 31, 1988.
+Not long after his in-ring debut, Estrada began working regularly for Empresa Mexicana de Lucha Libre (EMLL), the world's oldest and one of Mexico's largest wrestling promotions.
+Estrada won the Mexican National Middleweight Championship, his first championship, by defeating Ultraman on March 4, 1984, but lost it to Atlantis on November 30.
+He was slated to wrestle at the EMLL 52nd Anniversary Show on September 20, 1985, which was canceled due to the Mexico City earthquake the day before.
+In 1986, EMLL, as part of its emerging trios division, paired Estrada with Pirata Morgan and Hombre Bala to form Los Bucaneros ("The Buccaneers").
+Estrada had his hair cut short and began wrestling wearing a faux eyepatch to complement their pirate image.
+Los Bucaneros defeated Kiss, Rayo de Jalisco Jr. and Ringo Mendoza to win the Mexican National Trios Championship on August 30, 1987, but lost it to Los Destructores ("The Destroyers"; Emilio Charles Jr., Tony Arce and Vulcano) on January 31, 1988.
 Estrada departed Los Bucaneros not long after the title loss, being replaced on the team with El Verdungo.
-Estrada left the team because he wanted to shed the pirate image and return to the wrestling style of his "El Puma" character.
+He left the team because he wanted to shed the pirate image and return to the wrestling style of his "El Puma" character.